OnlineCop/kqlives/KQ/maps/readme.txt

 "Last Zone" displays the number of the zone with the largest value.
 "Mult" and "Div" are used for parallax/depth-perception.

-Attributes are toggled, meaning that if you select Shadows, for example (KEY_S), you will be able to draw just to that layer until you turn it off or select a different option.
+Attributes are toggled, meaning that if you select Shadows, you will be able to draw just to that layer until you turn it off or select a different option.

-When you are in one of the four Attributes, you will also see which Attribute # you have currently selected.
+When you are using one of the Attributes (Entities, Obstacles, Shadows, Zones, or Markers), you will also see which Attribute # you have currently selected.
 You will also have "Current Tile" which means that if you move the mouse over a tile in the map and it has that Attribute, it will tell you its value for that tile.
 The last is called "Highlight" which just makes a large red bullet appear over the top of the Attribute, so you can more easily see where it is.

 The KEY_+ and KEY_- keys (at the top of the keyboard, or on the number pad) are used to choose which tile (they are on the right-side menu) or Attribute you will draw to the map.